Allisonwonderlax13/https-github.com-obsproject-obs-studio./Custom-Themes.md

 * **macOS:** Cmd+Shift+G > ~/Library/Application Support/obs-studio/themes/
 * **Linux:** ~/.config/obs-studio/themes/

 You may have to create the themes directory yourself.
+You can find themes created by members of the community [at this link](https://obsproject.com/forum/resources/categories/themes.10/).

 # Designing your own theme